 Before you start your shopping mall hopping, you can check out Jim Thompson House few blocks away from MBK Center.
 Wander around the compound and discover how Jim Thompson fell in love with Southeast Asian art and culture and how he started the Thai silk industry back in the 50s.
 The story of his disappearance before his 61st birthday is an intriguing topic to know on your visit at the museum.
 Buy some items before you head back to the airport on your flight back to the Philippines.

 Thai cuisine is one of the highly-praised culinary experience in the region.
 Of course, don’t ever miss the renowned Pad Thai or stir-fried rice noodles.
 Side-street is the common dining area in Bangkok and this is where you could find the most exquisite meals in the city.
 There are also local food courts, basically available near business districts, catering the working population of Bangkok.
 Here, you can have several options for either lunch or dinner from appetizers, soups, rice meals, and desserts.
 Speaking of dessert, one of the recommended desserts in Bangkok is the sticky rice with sweet mangoes which is hard to resist.

 WHERE TO STAY IN BANGKOK

 Bangkok is the backpacking capital in Southeast Asia so it’s not difficult to find a place that fits your budget.
 Backpacker hostels dominate the accommodation options but still, hotels are great options for other types of travelers.
+If you’re looking at staying in Ratchada area, here are rooms at Ratchada.
 Check the hostels I’ve tried in Bangkok.

 SAMPLE EXPENSES BANGKOK ITINERARY